sawyerdellaquila/Codex/docs/dellaquila-performance-prd.md

 - Should customers approve estimates by text message from day one?
 - Is built-in payment processing required on day one?
 - Is QuickBooks integration required on day one?
-- Is the software only for Delical Performance Group, or should it eventually be sold to other shops?
+- Is the software only for Dell'Aquila Performance Group, or should it eventually be sold to other shops?
 - Should inventory be included in the MVP?
 - Are parts vendor integrations needed in the MVP?
 - Should a customer portal be included in the MVP or deferred?